Buddhist feminism: Ordination

 Some Buddhist feminists advocate for the ordination of women in Buddhism.
-The ordination of women in Buddhism is and has always been practiced in some Buddhist regions, such as East Asia; is being revived in some countries such as Sri Lanka; and is newly beginning in some Western countries to which Buddhism has recently spread, such as the United States.
+The ordination of women in Buddhism has been and continues to be practiced in some Buddhist regions, such as East Asia.
+It is being revived in some countries such as Malaysia, Nepal, and Sri Lanka, as well as newly beginning in Western countries to which Buddhism has recently spread, such as the United States.
+Other countries have been reluctant to admit women into the Buddhist order, like Burma and Laos.